-I created Become YOUR Happy LLC in Wexford, PA, after relocating from the DC Metro area where I had a successful private practice for many years.
+I created Become YOUR Happy LLC in Cranberry Township, PA, after relocating from the DC Metro area where I had a successful private practice for many years.
 My mission has always been to help people thrive and become better as I see such wonderful potential in all who have come to see me.

 It's important to feel comfortable with whomever you choose to work with.
 I can offer you compassion and understanding, techniques, and perspective to name a few.